BrainAxe/url-shortener/README.md

 # URL Shortener

-A URL shortener service built with Go using the GIN framework, with storage options including MongoDB and Redis, and a frontend powered by HTMX.
+A URL shortener service built with Go using the GIN framework, with storage options including MongoDB and Redis, and a frontend developed with HTML, CSS, and JavaScript.

 ## Table of Contents